Craig Newmark

 Craig Alexander Newmark (born December 6, 1952) is an American internet entrepreneur and philanthropist best known as the founder of the classifieds website Craigslist.
-Prior to founding Craigslist, he worked as a computer programmer for companies such as IBM, Bank of America, and Charles Schwab.
+Before founding Craigslist, he worked as a computer programmer for IBM, Bank of America, and Charles Schwab.
 Newmark served as chief executive officer of Craigslist from its founding until 2000.
 He founded Craig Newmark Philanthropies in 2015.

 Early life and education

-Newmark, the son of Joyce and Lee Newmark, was born to a Jewish family in 1952 in Morristown, New Jersey.
+Newmark was born to Joyce and Lee Newmark, a bookkeeper and insurance and meat salesman, who were Jewish, in 1952 in Morristown, New Jersey.
 As a child, Newmark liked science fiction and comic books, and wanted to become a paleontologist.
-Newmark's mother was a bookkeeper and his father was an insurance and meat salesman.
 When Newmark was thirteen, his father died from cancer.
-His mother then moved him and his younger brother, Jeff, to Jacob Ford Village.
+His mother then moved him and his younger brother, Jeff, to Jacob Ford Village in Morristown.

 As a teenager, Newmark attended Morristown High School, where he became interested in physics.
-He wore taped together, black-rimmed glasses and a pocket protector.
-In an interview, Newmark described his high school self as "possible nerd patient zero".
-During high school, he sang in the school choir, joined the physics club, co-captained the debate team, and was in the honor society.
-Newmark graduated high school in 1971.
+He wore taped-together, black-rimmed glasses and a pocket protector.
+In an interview, he described his high school self as "possible nerd patient zero".
+During high school, he sang in the school choir, joined the physics club, co-captained the debate team and was in the honor society.
+Newmark graduated from high school in 1971.

 During his freshman year of college, Newmark began studying computer science.
 He earned Bachelor of Science and Master of Science degrees in computing and information sciences from Case Western Reserve University in 1975 and 1977, respectively.